suncoast-devs/handbook/lessons/misc-quick-reference/cs-numbers.md

 var result = firstNumber / secondNumber;
 ```

-In this case `result` is `10`.
+In this case, `result` is `10`.

 The result of adding, subtracting, or dividing where at least one of the values
-is not an integer, but an `double` or `float` will result in a `double` or
+is not an integer but a `double` or `float` will result in a `double` or
 `float`.

-Thus if we wanted the above to include a decimal part we could make one of the
+Thus if we wanted the above to include a decimal part, we could make one of the
-two numbers a non-`int`
+two numbers a non-`int`.

 ```csharp
 double firstNumber = 42;